cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 The Atlas operator quickstart uses the `urlFrom` stanza, but with CloudNativePG there is a more convenient way.

-From Step 0, we assumed we have a CloudNativePG cluster called `cluster-example`.
+From Step 0, we have assumed we have a CloudNativePG cluster called `cluster-example`.
 CloudNativePG, by default, creates a database called `app` on clusters, and a user `app` whose credentials are held in a Secret called